wmccrthy/LuauASTExplorer/.changes/18-feat.md

-Add Node Filtering (and better auto collapse)
+Add Node Filtering and auto-collapse of unchanged nodes in diff mode.